Dexter-Esith/SNAKE/README.md

-# SNAKE
+🐍 Python Snake Game

-This is a classic Snake game implemented in Python using the Turtle graphics library.
-The player controls a snake that moves around the screen, eating food to grow longer while avoiding collisions with the walls or itself.
+A classic **Snake game** implemented in Python using the **Turtle graphics library**.
+Control the snake, eat food to grow, and avoid collisions with walls or your own tail.

+Features:

+Movement: Use Arrow Keys or WASD
+Graphics: Round head and square body segments
+Growth: Snake grows when eating food
+Scoring: Tracks points as the snake eats
+Speed: Constant throughout the game

+How to Play:

+1. Move the snake using Arrow Keys or WASD:

+    ↑ / W – Up
+    ↓ / S – Down
+    ← / A – Left
+    → / D – Right

+2. Eat the food to increase your score, and avoid hitting walls or your own tail.
+* Practice game logic and basic GUI development
+* Have fun with a simple, interactive game